GMOD/jbrowse-components/website/docs/faq.md

 localStorage entry in the URL var.
-This is because otherwise URLs can get prohibitively long, and break server side navigations, intermediate caches, etc. Therefore, we make "sharing a session" a manual step that generates a shortened URL by default
+This is because otherwise URLs can get prohibitively long, and break server side navigations, intermediate caches, etc. Therefore, we make "sharing a session" a manual step that generates a shortened URL by default.

-Note 1: user's of @jbrowse/react-linear-genome-view have to re-implement any URL query param logic themselves, as this component makes no attempt to access URL query params
+Note 1: users of @jbrowse/react-linear-genome-view have to re-implement any URL query param logic themselves, as this component makes no attempt to access URL query params.

-Note 2: You can copy and paste your URL bar and put it in another tab on your own computer, and JBrowse will restore the session using BroadcastChannel (supported on Firefox and Chrome)
+Note 2: You can copy and paste your URL bar and put it in another tab on your own computer, and JBrowse will restore the session using BroadcastChannel (supported on Firefox and Chrome).

 #### How does the session sharing work with shortened URLs work in JBrowse Web